Citation, DOI, disclosures and article data

 - carpal tunnel syndrome

-- diabetes mellitus
+- insulin resistance leading to diabetes mellitus

 - renal failure